 It was a moment of sweet revenge for Sample, who harbored quite a grudge against the Colts for releasing him early in his career.
 “I was almost in a frenzy by the time the game arrived,” he has said of the Super Bowl.

-Enjoy the big game on Sunday, everyone–here’s hoping it turns out as memorable as Super Bowl III.
+Enjoy the next Super Bowl, everyone–here’s hoping it turns out as memorable as Super Bowl III.

 • The old UMES publicity photo up top here features four stars from UMES in the old days–(from left) Emerson Boozer, Lanny Butler, Curtis Gentry, and Leslie Donaldson.
 You will find three of those names on that list of Hawks who played in the NFL that I linked to above.